Greenwood Scouts: 1922 & 1923: Cotton States League return

 When the Cotton States League reformed for the 1922 season, the Greenwood Indians continued play the six–team Class D level league, winning a championship for the second consecutive season.
 The Greenville Bucks and Vicksburg Hill Billies teams joined the Mississippi State League holdover Clarksdale Cubs, Greenwood Indians, Jackson Red Sox and Meridian Mets teams in forming the new Cotton States League.
 The reformed Cotton States League began play on April 20, 1922.

 With a record of 73–40, Greenwood finished in first place in the Cotton States League overall regular season standings.
 The Cotton States League played a split season schedule in 1922.
 Charles Bell returned as the Greenwood manager and led the team to another league championship.
-In the overall standings Greenwood finished just 0.5 game ahead of the Meridian Mets (72–40) in the overall standings.
+In the overall standings Greenwood finished just ½ game ahead of the Meridian Mets (72–40) in the overall standings.
 Meridian won the first half pennant of the split season schedule and Greenwood won the second half pennant, setting up the two teams to meet in the playoffs.
 In the playoff final, Greenwood swept Meridian in four games to capture the Cotton States League championship.
 Greenville player/manager Charles Bell hit .278 with 17 doubles and 15 triples, playing in 111 games for Greenwood.
 Bell stayed in the league and became the manager of the Jackson Senators in 1923, his final professional baseball season.

 In 1923, the Greenwood Indians continued play as the Cotton States League expanded to become an eight–team Class D level league.
 The Cotton States League expanded from a six-team league to an eight-team league in for the 1923 season, adding franchises from Hattiesburg, Mississippi and Laurel, Mississippi as the expansion teams.
 The Hattiesburg Hubman and Laurel Lumberjacks, joined the returning Clarksdale Cubs, Greenville Swamp Angels, Jackson Senators, Meridian Mets and Vicksburg Hill Billies teams and joined with Greenwood in beginning league play on April 18, 1923.

 With consecutive championships, the prior two seasons, the 1923 Greenwood Indians finished in second place as the eight-team Cotton States League played a shortened season, folding before the season schedule was completed.
 On July 24, 1923, the Cotton States League stopped play for the season.
 With a record of 43–35 at the time the league folded, Greenwood finished in a virtual tie for second place in the eight–team league.
-Greenwood ended the season 1.5 games behind the first place Greenville Swamp Angels and the Laurel Lumberjacks had the identical record as Greenwood.
+Greenwood ended the season 1½ games behind the first place Greenville Swamp Angels and the Laurel Lumberjacks had the identical record as Greenwood.
 The Indians were managed during their final season by Tom Toland.
 Jake Propst of Greenwood led the Cotton States League with 75 runs scored, tying with his teammate William Waldron.
 Waldron who also led the league with both 4 home runs and 141 total hits.
 Their teammate, Greenwood pitcher Hugh Boyd won 24 games to lead the Cotton States League.